szw/vim-kompleter/README.md

 like [SuperTab](https://github.com/ervandew/supertab) it would be actually just `<Tab>`.
 Upon this key combination, the plugin computes distances between cursor and keywords in the file.
 Then it combines the results with a keyword frequency factor.
-Next, it adds some most relevant keywords from buffers or ctags (the frequency considered too).
+Next, it adds some most relevant keywords from buffers or ctags (the frequency is considered too).

 Finally, the completion list is always keep short (max 10 items) and focused on most accurate results.